 - Waste collection days often change over the festive period, as do reuse and recycling centre opening hours.
 Remember to check with your local borough for any amendments.
 Currently, many councils are also struggling with staff shortages due to Covid-19 and isolation periods, so schedules may be altered at the last minute.

-- It may sound obvious, but councils usually accept the tree, the whole tree and nothing but the tree (and only real trees — artificial trees should go to the tip).
-That means removing any pots, soil or decorations beforehand
+- It may sound obvious, but councils only accept the tree, the whole tree and nothing but the tree (and only real trees — artificial trees should go to the tip).
+That means removing any pots, soil or decorations beforehand.

 Barnet residents should leave their real Christmas trees at the boundary of their property on regular collection day to have them taken away.
-As long as they have been broken in half and have all decorations removed, they should be accepted between 6 January to 3 February 2019.
-Otherwise, take your tree to the recycling centre on Summers Lane in North Finchley.
+As long as they have been broken in half and have all decorations removed, they should be accepted throughout January 2022.

 If you're signed up to the green garden waste bin collection service, chop your tree up and pop it in there (again, it must be in the bin for it to be collected).
-Otherwise a number of temporary recycling centres where you can dispose of your tree will pop-up across the Bromley borough for the weekend of Saturday 5 and Sunday 6 January 2019 only.
-Better whip those decorations off quick.
-If you've already got a waste disposal permit, you can also offload your Christmas tree at the Waldo Road or Churchfields Road recycling centres.
+Otherwise a number of temporary recycling centres where you can dispose of your tree will pop-up across the Bromley borough for the weekend of Saturday 8 (Norman Park, Bromley, and Salt Depot, Green Street Green) and Sunday, 9 January 2022 (Unicorn Primary School, Beckenham, and Charles Darwin School, Biggin Hill).

 City of London